 "The pedal allows Ed to record, overdub, and play back on any one of four synchronized loops, each of which has its own output, allowing us to now have the guitars, percussion and vocals separately, which is invaluable in a live situation.
 Ed can also now mute the loops individually, allowing him to alternate between different sections, such as a verse/chorus scenario.
 We also have an undo function, which allows Ed to clear the last overdub on the selected channel, should he need to."

-Live, besides his guitar, Sheeran also plugs a Sennheiser e945 to the controller, which is used to loop his vocals.
+Live, besides his guitar, Sheeran also plugs what looks to be a Sennheiser e945 to the controller, which is used to loop his vocals.
+This is no longer available, but we recommend the Sennheiser E835 Cardioid Dynamic Vocal Microphone as a substitute.
 At gigs, Ed uses two mics.
 The second one is not for looping, it's used just for a clear signal.

 As of 2017, Ed has upgraded the Chewie Monsta, with the 'Chewie II Monsta Looper'.
 Here it is below: